BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Voice of Curunír — *It is said that Saruman's greatest power is his voice.*
+Voice of CurunÃ­r â€” *It is said that Saruman's greatest power is his voice.*

 Saruman the White's Stand Fast! has a range of 12" and, unlike other Hero model's Stand Fast! rolls, can affect other Hero models.

-Consuming Rivalry — *The head of the White Council resents Gandalf, and often sees him as a nuisance.*
+Consuming Rivalry â€” *The head of the White Council resents Gandalf, and often sees him as a nuisance.*

-Saruman the White will never move as part of a Heroic Action called by Gandalf the Grey, nor will he accept Gandalf the Grey's aid in the form of the Strengthen Will spell — if Gandalf the Grey casts this Magical Power on Saruman the White, it has no effect.
+Saruman the White will never move as part of a Heroic Action called by Gandalf the Grey, nor will he accept Gandalf the Grey's aid in the form of the Strengthen Will spell â€” if Gandalf the Grey casts this Magical Power on Saruman the White, it has no effect.

-Lord of the Istari — *Saruman is the most powerful of the five Wizards sent to Middle-earth, and is the leader of their Order.*
+Lord of the Istari â€” *Saruman is the most powerful of the five Wizards sent to Middle-earth, and is the leader of their Order.*

 Saruman the White can choose to re-roll one dice when making Casting or Resist tests.